 Networks, networked systems and services

 The quality of research and education in both HICT universities is world-class, but the education is still practically free as there are no tuition fees in the Finnish university system.
 Helsinki has been ranked as the World's Most Livable City (Monocle, 2011), and is the capital city of Finland, which is in the top 10 of the most highly educated nations in the world (OECD, 2013), and has been selected as the world’s best country to live in (Newsweek, 2010).

-In this call you can either apply to a research group in general, or/and to a specific research project.
+In this call you can apply to a research group.
 The group descriptions can be found through the list of HICT supervisors at "http://www.hict.fi/supervisors

 Who is eligible to apply?